shaisachs/the-check/beat-outline.md

 Time jump to the future.
 The uses of data diverge: one destructive, one humane.

-17. Future scene: back at the diner
+17. Future scene: back at the diner — the climate project

-Mathi and Alma sit in “their” booth at the diner.
+Mathi and Alma sit together at a corner table in the diner.
+Laptops open, empty plates pushed aside.
-They are relaxed, warm, building a collaborative passion project:

-Could be open-source civic tech

-Could be community matchmaking

-Could be some educational platform

-Something small, human, good.
+They’re working on something climate-focused — a tree-planting coordination app:

+maybe it predicts micro-climates for ideal planting

+or matches volunteers with under-resourced neighborhoods

+or connects local nurseries with community groups

+It should feel practical, hopeful, and modest in scope: tech as a tool for repair, not disruption.

+They’re doing it because they enjoy it, not because anyone told them to.

+The diner hums around them.
+The matchmaker prints occasionally for other patrons.
+Their own table is simply… peaceful.

 18. The corporation’s collapse